explaingit

 USE CASE 2

-Create a container-as-a-service product with strong isolation and fast startup times.
+Create a container-as-a-service product that needs strong security isolation between customer workloads.

 USE CASE 3

-Run untrusted code snippets in isolated environments with minimal memory overhead per instance.
+Run untrusted code from many users on shared hardware at high density with minimal memory overhead per VM.

 RustLinuxKVMREST API